mbezdek/extended-event-modeling/README.md

 Note: Because of an attempt to use one environment file that can run on Windows, OSX, Linux, this version of `environment.yml` is constructed to be generic (e.g. tensorflow=2 instead of tensorflow=2.1.0 because conda for OSX only has tensorflow 2.0.0 version) \
+Update note: tensorflow version in environment.yml has been changed to 2.1.0, OSX users should change tensorflow version to 2.0.0 before running following commands \
 ```conda env create -f environment.yml```\
 ```conda activate sem-pysot-37```